sisoje/viewmodelify-swift/README.md

   }
 }
 ```
-So now we are even more confused and we have only started...

 # Get down to the bussiness
-Now we need to move things a bit with some business logic, lets make full blown mishmash:
+Now we need to move things a bit with some state and some real business-logic, lets make full blown mishmash:
 ```
 struct AgeView: View {
   @State var age = 21
   var body: some View {
-    VStack {
        Button("Bithday party") { age += 1 }
        Text("My age is \(age)")
-    }
   }
 }
 ```